HZ89/blog/content/posts/tmux-nest-iterm2.md

 +++
-title = "Turbocharge Your Terminal: A Fun Trick for a Stress-Free tmux + iTerm2 Setup" date = "2025-01-02T23:01:52+08:00"
+title = "Avoid tmux Nesting with a Simple iTerm2 Trick" date = "2025-01-02T23:01:52+08:00"
 #dateFormat = "2006-01-02" # This value can be configured for per-post date formatting
 author = "Harrison Zhu"
 authorTwitter = "" #do not include @
 cover = ""
 tags = ["iterm2", "tmux"]
-keywords = ["", ""]
+keywords = ["tmux", "iTerm2", "nested", "automation"]
-description = ""
-showFullContent = false
-readingTime = "600s"
-hideComments = false
+description = "A guide to avoiding nested tmux sessions by using iTerm2 profiles and simple automations for seamless local and remote workflows." showFullContent = false readingTime = 600 hideComments = false license= "CC BY-ND 4.0"
 +++

 ## 1. The Confusion: Using Tmux Locally **and** Remotely